 CBD for Cats Guide

 Are you considering introducing CBD to your cat’s routine to improve their quality of life?
-It can be daunting to know where to start or how to serrate stigma from fact, but we hope that this guide provides help.
+It can be daunting to know where to start or how to separate stigma from fact, but we hope that this guide provides help.
 If you have any questions or concerns you can ALWAYS reach out to the Suzie’s team for additional information.

 CBD is a naturally occurring compound and runs no risk of abuse or overdose.
-Additionally, Suzie's makes sure that all of our products have been tested for content and containment and adhere to USDA organic standards.
+Additionally, Suzie's makes sure that all of our products have been tested for content and contaminants and adhere to USDA organic standards.

 CBD is federally legal with the guideline of containing less than .03% THC.
 It can be shipped and sold anywhere in the United States.